Dacia Duster Problems You Should Be Aware Of!

 • Poor fuel economy

-If your driving is mainly school runs and short city trips, a diesel Duster may not be the best fit.
-One UK repair guide specifically highlights DPF/emissions warnings as among the most common Duster issues on diesel models.
+Buyer reality check: If your driving is mainly school runs and short city trips, a diesel Duster may be the wrong match.
+Petrol often makes ownership simpler.

 Common symptoms